kdpatel05/Kishan-Patel-School-Projects/README.md

-This project repository contains all the in class PyQt applications.
+This project repository contains various projects and applications using Python, SQL, HTML, and Django.